Honda CR-V Dashboard Light Guide

 - Maintenance Minder™: The Maintenance Minder™ indicator light is a yellow wrench.
-It comes on when your car is due for routine service, and it’ll disappear after necessary maintenance is performed.
+It comes on when your car is due for routine service, and it will disappear after the necessary maintenance is performed.

-The 2017 Honda CR-V dashboard warning lights are the first things you’ll see if your car is suffering from serious issues.
+The Honda CR-V dashboard warning lights are the first things you’ll see if your car is having issues that require service.
 So, if you see a light come on while you’re driving through Miami, Hialeah, and Doral, consult this guide to see what type of problem your CR-V is suffering from.

-Then, be sure to schedule a service appointment at Braman Honda Miami.
+Then, be sure to schedule a service appointment at Braman Honda.
 We’ll fix your car and get it back on the road safely in no time!